dalibo/emaj/docs/en/setup.rst

    CREATE EXTENSION emaj CASCADE;

-After having verified that the PostgreSQL version is at least 9.5, the script creates the *emaj* schema and populate it with technical tables, functions and some other objects.
+After having verified that the PostgreSQL version is compatible with this E-Maj version, the script creates the *emaj* schema and populate it with technical tables, functions and some other objects.

 .. caution::